kearnsw/Twitt.IR/README.md

+# Information Retreival and Visualization Tool for Twitter API using MongoDB and D3

-# Shell and Python scripts to insert Twitter queries into MongoDB/JSON files
+Contains Bash and Python scripts to insert Twitter queries into MongoDB/JSON files

 Firehose.py opens the connection with Twitter streaming API and saves tweets both to JSON and MongoDB.
 The program takes as input the query and output file (optional MongoDB storage default=Virus) for storage